Pheasant Brooding Facilities

 MacFarlane Pheasants Farm Tour – Brooder Barn

 Proportioners are used to provide the birds with electrolytes and vitamins in the beginning and during times of stress in their life.
 They are also used to help maintain a healthy PH level in the water lines.
-Chlorine at 2 ounces per 126 ounces of water is pumped through at 1 ounce per gallon to help minimize bacteria build up in the lines.
+A solution of CID and peroxide is pumped through to help minimize bacteria build up in the lines.

 Some of our brooders are set to use a highlow or onoff method of heating the chicks.
 These brooders work with the fans, instead of against the fans, and reduce heating costs.